Summary: Follow this simple plan to get MediCredit collections off your back and off your credit report.

 You check your phone to find they left you two voicemails as well.
 Welcome to the not-so-wonderful world of debt collections.

 This can be a scary moment.
-But before you hit the panic button, let’s put together a quick action plan to help you deal with MediCredit.
+But before you hit the panic button, let’s see what you can do to deal with MediCredit.

 What is MediCredit?